Last updated: May 25, 2026

 The Mathematics of Exotic Bets

 Understanding the combination math behind exotic bets sets realistic expectations and explains why the payouts can be so large.
-Each position you add multiplies the number of possible finishing outcomes.
+Each position added multiplies the number of possible finishing outcomes.

 |---|---|---|---|